kumagai-group/pydefect/docs_rst/tutorial.rst

 ============================================================================

 Sometimes, one want to treat complex defects.
-For instance, in MgO<sub>2</sub>, O<sub>2</sub> molecules act as anions.
+For instance, O :sub:`2` molecules act as anions in MgO :sub:`2`, where O :sub:`2` molecule vacancies are able to exist.
-In such a case, it is possible that O<sub>2</sub> molecules make a vacancy.
-Other important examples are the methylammonium lead halides(MAPI), where methylammonium ions acts as singly positive cations (CH<sub>3</sub>NH<sub>3</sub><sup>+</sup>), and DX centers.
+Other important examples are the methylammonium lead halides (MAPI), where methylammonium ions acts as singly positive cations (CH :sub:`3` NH :sub:`3` :sup:`+`)>, and DX centers, where anion vacancies and interstitial cations coexist.

-Or, researchers already finished the defect calculations, but want to use :code:`pydefect` for the post-processing.
+In these cases, one needs to prepare the input files and runs the vasp calculations by oneself.
-For these purposes, :code:`pydefect` generates `defect_entry.json` by parsing the `POSCAR` files and directory name with defect calculation results.
+Then, generates :code:`defect_entry.json` by parsing the :code:`POSCAR` files and directory name with defect calculation results using the :code:`create_defect_entry.py` script as follows.
-An example is shown here,

 ::

     python $PATH_TO_FILE/create_defect_entry.py complex_2 complex_2/POSCAR perfect/POSCAR

+This creates the :code:`defect_entry.json` file.
-The directory name is parsed as
+The directory name is then parsed as

 ::

     A_B_C -> name='A_B', charge=C

+This can be used when one already finished the defect calculations, but wants to use :code:`pydefect` for the post-processing.

 ============================================================================